hyrise/bencho/docs/source/doc.rst

 *vector<Parameter> \*getParameters()*

-	The getParameters() function will return the complete vector of parameters.
+	The getParameters() function will return a pointer to the complete vector of parameters, however since all the functions that are usually overwritten in the specific benchmark, it is not recommended and ususally not nescessary to use this function.

 *vector<string> &getPerformanceCounters()*